 What is a charter school and how is it different than a traditional school?

-The charter leaders can make hiring and curriculum decisions that work best for its campus rather than using curriculum from an administrative office of a large district.
-Charters are still held to the same standards as traditional public schools in terms of accountability for student learning of Texas Essential Knowledge and Skills (TEKS), are required to administer standardized tests such as the STAAR, and are rated using the same criteria the Texas Education Agency uses for all public schools.
+Charter schools are held to the same standards as traditional public schools in terms of accountability for student learning of Texas Essential Knowledge and Skills (TEKS), are required to administer standardized tests such as the STAAR, and are rated using the same criteria the Texas Education Agency uses for all public schools.

-Although charters receive public average daily attendance funds per pupil to educate students, they receive no facilities funding, as traditional public schools do, in accordance with state law.
+Although charters receive average daily attendance public funds per pupil to educate students, they receive no local funding from property taxes, as traditional public schools do, in accordance with state law.

 What makes UT Elementary School different from other public charters?